Andley/BG4E/Biblography.md

 ---

 ##  原文與事奉
-- Campbell, Constantine R. *Keep Your Greek: Strategies for Busy People*.
+- Campbell, Constantine R. <em>Keep Your Greek: Strategies for Busy People</em>.
 Grand Rapids, MI.: Zondervan, 2010.
-- Merkle, Benjamin L, and Robert L Plummer. *Greek for Life: Strategies for Learning, Retaining, and Reviving New Testament Greek*.
+- Merkle, Benjamin L, and Robert L Plummer. <em>Greek for Life: Strategies for Learning, Retaining, and Reviving New Testament Greek</em>.
 Grand Rapids, MI.: Baker Academic, 2017.
-- Whitacre, Rodney A. *Using and Enjoying Biblical Greek: Reading the New Testament with Fluency and Devotion*.
+- Whitacre, Rodney A. <em>Using and Enjoying Biblical Greek: Reading the New Testament with Fluency and Devotion</em>.
 Grand Rapids, Mich.: Baker Academic, 2015.
 - Merkle, Benjamin L. _Exegetical Gems from Biblical Greek: A Refreshing Guide to Grammar and Interpretation_.
 Grand Rapids, Michigan: Baker Academic, 2019.
 - Webb, Joseph M, and Kysar, Robert. _Greek for Preachers_.
 St. Louis, Mo.: Chalice Press, 2002.
 - Easley, Kendell H. _User-Friendly Greek: A Common Sense Approach to the Greek New Testament_.
 Nashville, Tenn.: Broadman & Holman, 1994.